Korean War Legacy Project

 General MacArthur Gives Korea to Syngman Rhee

-Duane Trowbridge discusses the handoff of the key to the city.
-He discusses the devastation he saw as he went back to Icheon.
-He explains his trek back to Wonsan and then to a town between Wonson and Seoul where his regiment captured North Koreans.
-He discusses how he captured one thousand six hundred North Korean (NPKA) soldiers in October and November of 1950.
+Duane Trowbridge recalls the handoff of the key to the city.
+He discusses the devastation he saw as he went back to Incheon.
+He describes how they captured over a thousand North Korean soldiers between October and November of 1950.

 Tags: Incheon,Seoul,Wonsan,Front lines,North Koreans,POW